 “Hope begins in the dark, the stubborn hope that if you just show up and try to do the right thing, the dawn will come.” — Anne Lamott

 Reclaiming your life is not about a change in circumstances, as much as it is about shifting your internal focus.
 It must come from a deep desire to transform your life, irrespective of what awaits you on the other side.
-The Freudian principle, known as the pain—pleasure principle, states that humans have an inner drive toward seeking pleasure, or running away from pain.
-You attract opportunities that serve your highest potential or you get stuck in a painful cycle of undesired outcomes.
-The downfall of the pain cycle is apparent in mice being administered electric shocks in lab experiments.
-It is reported over time; they become desensitised to the pain of the shock and learn to exist within that context.
+The Freudian principle, known as the pain—pleasure principle, states that humans have an inner drive toward seeking pleasure, or conversely, running away from pain.
+That is, you attract opportunities that serve your highest potential or get stuck in a painful cycle of undesired outcomes.
+The downfall of the pain cycle can be seen in mice being administered electric shock treatment in lab experiments.
+It is reported over time they become addicted (habituated) to the pain and a vicious circle ensues.

-Similarly, avoid attaching failure to your self-esteem, since it will derail your progress.
-Instead, transform your frustrations and fears into passion and enthusiasm.
-Enthusiastic people enjoy their life’s journey and seldom focus on outcomes alone.
+Expressed differently: avoid attaching failure to your self-esteem, as it will derail your progress.
+Rather, transform your frustrations and fears into passion and enthusiasm.
+Enthusiastic people enjoy their journey and seldom focus on outcomes alone.
 If you love what you do and do what you love, the journey can be more rewarding than the outcome.
-This is why we ought to pursue interests that resonate with your deepest self.
+Moreover, it is important to pursue interests that resonate with your deepest self.
 Everything else becomes insignificant when you know what is important to you.
-For example, most people focus on trivial matters and neglect the bigger picture.
-They believe by trying their hand at many things, this strategy will return a favourable outcome.
+Many people focus on trivial matters while neglecting the bigger picture.
+They trust, by trying their hand at many things, this strategy will return a favourable outcome.
 I liken it to painting a masterpiece by throwing paint at a canvas, expecting it to materialise as a Rembrandt.
 Whilst I am being facetious, we must be purposeful and intentional in our actions.